(about half the cost of an after-school club)

 After going through this chapter, you’ll have a child who hears you, who understands what you ask of them, who says “yes, mom” more and more often.
 And all these because you now know how to establish rules they actually follow, and how to obtain their cooperation without punishment, bribes, threats or giving in.

-Start Chapter 6 – Solving Problems and Making Decisions.
+You start Chapter 6 – Solving Problems and Making Decisions.

-Step by step, you’re going to learn what to do when your kid comes to you with a problem so that you teach them to be resourceful when you’re not able to help them or when they find themselves in very challenging situations.
+Step by step, you’re going to learn what to do when your kid comes to you with a problem so that you can teach them to be resourceful when you’re not able to help them or when they find themselves in very challenging situations.